JLEspinel/A-Third-Tine/_posts/2018-1-15-New-Ritual:-2018-Predictions.md

 ---
 published: false
 ---
 Another old post.
 It's a fun one and I felt it was relevant given New Years is only a few days out.
 These were my predictions for 2018 back in December 2017.
-Unfortunately, I'm posting a shorter version than what I origninally envisioned since... well... there is a bit of bias if I now decide to make predictions for 2018 - for a year that already happened.
+Unfortunately, I'm posting a shorter version than what I origninally envisioned since... well... the exercise is a bit compromise if I now decide to make predictions for 2018 - for a year that already happened.

 A quick FAQ before we get started: